psycopg/psycopg/docs/api/sql.rst

 containing characters to escape, or will present a potentially exploitable weakness.

-The objects exposed by the `!psycopg3.sql` module allow generating SQL statements on the fly, separating clearly the variable parts of the statement from the query parameters::
+The objects exposed by the `!psycopg.sql` module allow generating SQL statements on the fly, separating clearly the variable parts of the statement from the query parameters::

-    from psycopg3 import sql
+    from psycopg import sql

     cur.execute(
         sql.SQL("insert into {} values (%s, %s)")